American Profit Recovery APR Collections Complaints?

 As of October 2017, the BBB has not received any reviews or complaints for American Profit Recovery, Inc. The BBB has given them a rating of A+.
 Since August 2015, the Consumer Financial Protection Bureau (CFPB) has closed 5 complaints against APR.
 Justia lists at least 5 cases of civil litigation naming APR as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely APR would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases